 But even less specific forms of education—for instance, a photography class that helps you take better pictures of the products you sell—can be deducted.
 So long as the class directly improves your day-to-day business operations, it’s tax deductible.

 Also, the cost of transportation to any business-related classes qualifies as a travel expense.
-Read our guide on How to Deduct Education, Classes, and Workshops to learn more about reporting this expense.
+Read Bench's guide on How to Deduct Education, Classes, and Workshops to learn more about reporting this expense.

 I use the education expense quite a bit.
 One thing that’s important to me is the Japanese idea of kaizen, of continuous education—and of having an experimental mindset.